 💡 Upnest offers a free and easy way to match with an agent, but its customer service isn't great, and the lowest commission rate we got was 2%.

-⭐ Clever offers a low $3,000 commission fee (or 1% for sales over $350,000) and matches you with top local agents.
+⭐ Clever offers a low commission fee of 1.5% and matches you with top local agents.
 It's also free, so try out Clever and another discount broker like Upnest to see which one works best for you.

 Yes, Fizber is a legitimate company.
 Founded in 2007, Fizber has offered several different types of services, but it now operates primarily as a flat fee MLS company that pairs FSBO sellers with local brokers for a fee.

 Fizber offers 3 paid options: a $95 package to get on Redfin, a $295 MLS Boost package to get listed on the MLS with 6 photos, and a $395 Premium MLS Boost package that includes at least 25 photos.